Reparse-dev/noctus-obsidian-theme/README.md

 #### Plugin Integrations

-We integrate plugins we personally use into the base theme, given the CSS for it is not exessive as to warrant a CSS Snippet of its own.
+We integrate CSS for plugins we personally use into the base theme, given the CSS for it is not exessive as to warrant a CSS Snippet of its own.
 All of these plugins are worth checking out!

 **List of currently integrated Plugins**
 - [Calendar Plugin by Liam Cain](https://github.com/liamcain/obsidian-calendar-plugin)